 I’ve also laid out some handy tips which will be useful to reduce your risks if the same thing happens again with the airline you book with – you don’t want to find yourself stranded on your holiday again.

-I’m waiting for a refund
+I’m waiting for a refund for my holiday

 If you’re due a refund for your previously booked holiday, and you are absolutely certain that you will get a refund (such as if you were ATOL protected or are covered by Section 75), then you might want to put the cost of another holiday onto a 0% interest credit card then pay it off in full when your refund comes through.